sharwell/developer.rackspace.com/src/docs/cloud-images/getting-started/index.rst

 Quickstart for Cloud Images
 ===========================

-Rackspace Cloud Images enables you to create and manipulate filesystem snapshots of your Cloud Servers.
-Custom images can be used as data backups or as *gold* images used to launch additional servers.
-Images can also be shared among several Rackspace accounts.
+Cloud Images are filesystem snapshots of your Cloud Servers.
+You can use these snapshots to duplicate Cloud Servers and even share the images across other Rackspace accounts.

-Images that you capture are stored in Cloud Files.

 Concepts
 ========

-To use this service effectively, you should understand these key ideas:

 Image
     A bundle of files that you use to create or rebuild a server.
 There are pre-defined images, but you can also create your own custom images from servers that you've launched.